Volunteer for Summer Fish Surveys Along the Jersey Shore

 We use nets and cameras at different sites along the Jersey Shore throughout the summer and early fall to see what lives in the water.

-Some of the fish we commonly discover when we conduct a fish survey along the Jersey Shore.
+when we conduct a fish survey along the Jersey Shore.

 Volunteers can help drag a long net (called a seine net) or a plankton net through the water to find out what might live in the shallow parts of an estuary.
 The catch is never the same; we may catch juvenile fish, shrimp, or even baby puffers or seahorses in the net.